Hephaestin: Discovery

 Hephaestin was first identified by Dr. Christopher D. Vulpe of the University of California, Berkeley in 1999.
 They named the newfound protein after Hephaestus, the Greek god of metal working.

 Much of what is known about hephaestin comes from studying heritable mutants of murine iron metabolism.
 The protein was discovered and identified through the study of mice with sex-linked anemia, or sla mice, in which there is normal mucosal uptake of dietary iron but impaired transport of iron from the intestinal enterocytes into the circulation. sla mice harbor a partial deletion mutation of the HEPH gene, resulting in the expression of a hephaestin protein that is truncated by 194 amino acids.
 Studies suggest that this truncated hephaestin protein still retains a minimal, yet detectable and quantifiable level of ferroxidase activity.
 This raises the possibility that alternative factors may contribute to the decreased efflux of iron seen in the sla phenotype.

 In addition to the truncation of the original protein, the iron-deficient sla phenotype may also be explained by the intracellular mislocalization of hephaestin.
 Wild type hephaestin localizes in a supra nuclear compartment as well as the basolateral surface.
-In contrast, sla hephaestin seems to localize only in the supranucelar compartment but is largely undetectable in the latter.
+In contrast, sla hephaestin seems to localize only in the supranuclear compartment but is largely undetectable in the latter.
 Given hephaestin's established function in facilitating basolateral iron export, this mislocalization may explain the paradoxical intestinal iron accumulation and systemic iron deficiency observed in sla mice.

 Human hephaestin, lacking the putative transmembrane domain, was first recombinantly expressed in 2005 by Drs.
 Tanya Griffiths, Grant Mauk, and Ross MacGillivray at the University of British Columbia.
 They demonstrated that recombinant human hephaestin (rhHp) bound copper (determined by inductively coupled plasma mass spectrometry) and exhibited an absorption maximum at ~610 nm consistent with other blue multicopper oxidases such as ceruloplasmin.
 By using ferrous ammonium sulfate as a substrate, rhHp was shown to have ferroxidase activity with a Km of 2.1 μM for Fe(II).